MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-use-regnskabbasis-export.md

 ---

-# Exporting data to Regnskab Basis in Denmark
+# Export accounting data to Regnskab Basis in Denmark

-Required by Danish bookkeeping act, the integration of Dynamics 365 Business Central, Regnskab Basis, with CSV file uploads marks a pivotal advancement in financial data management.
-This streamlined process empowers businesses to effortlessly import large datasets, enhancing accuracy and efficiency.
-This article explores the seamless CSV upload process within Regnskab Basis and its transformative impact on Denmark's financial landscape.
+Required by Danish bookkeeping act Regnskab Basis, integrating Dynamics 365 Business Central with CSV file uploads marks a pivotal advancement in financial data management.
+This streamlined process empowers your business to effortlessly import large datasets, enhancing accuracy and efficiency.
+This article explains the seamless CSV upload process within Regnskab Basis and its transformative impact on Denmark's financial landscape.
 You can export all mandatory required data as a CSV file according to the Danish requirements for the Regnskab Basis.
-Before you start you must have installed the **Audit Files Extension** Microsoft app and to have mapped GL Accounts with the Standard Chart of Accounts.
-This process is explained in this article: [Standard Chart of Account](how-to-set-up-standard-coa.md).
+Before you start, install the **Audit Files Extension** Microsoft app and map GL Accounts with the Standard Chart of Accounts.
+This process is explained in this article, [Standard Chart of Account](how-to-set-up-standard-coa.md).

 ## To export accounting data to Regnskab Basis

 1. Select the search button ![Magnifying glass button that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter **RB Accounting File**, and then select the related link.
-2. On the **RB Accounting File** page, on the **Mapping Header** FastTab, in the **Please select a mapping header to use for export** field, specify the code for the mapping you will use.
-This is mapping with standard chart of accounts you will use.
+2. On the **RB Accounting File** page, on the **Mapping Header** FastTab, in the **Please select a mapping header to use for export** field, specify the code for the mapping.
+This is the mapping with the standard chart of accounts you will use.
-3. On the same page on the **Period for Accounting File Export** FastTab system will populate default **Starting Date** and **Ending Date** based on mapping you are using, but you can ovwerwrite them if needed.
+3. On the **Period for Accounting File Export** FastTab, the system populates a default **Starting Date** and **Ending Date** based on mapping you are using.
+You can update these fields as needed.
-4. Additionally you need to set up the following fields on the same FastTab:

-    1. On the **Income Statement Amount** field, you can set up amount type you want to use.
-By default it is **Net Change**.
+4. On the **Income Statement Amount** field, set up the amount type you want to use.
+The default value is **Net Change**.
-    2. On the **Balance Sheet Amount** field, you can set up amount type you want to use.
-By default it is **Balance at Date**.
+5. On the **Balance Sheet Amount** field, set up amount type you want to use.
+The default value is **Balance at Date**.

-5. When you finish with set up, run the **Generate File** action.
-The *.csv file for amounts using in calculation methods, for GL Accounts mapped in mapping, and the starting and ending dates will be generated.
+6. When you finish with set up, select **Generate File**.
+The *.csv file for **amounts using in calculation methods**, **GL Accounts mapped in mapping**, and **starting and ending dates** is generated.
-6. Once when the fiel has been generated, you can upload it manually to the official service.
+7. After the file is generated, upload it manually to the official service.

 For more information, see [Danish Local Functionality](denmark-local-functionality.md).